A sick kitten with a thermometer in their mouth.

 Kitten Home Care Tips

 Caring for a sick kitten can be a real challenge.
-They may need your attention and love for many things; if the kitten is very young, they may or may not be able to regulate their temperature or even simulate their own bowel movements.
+They may need your attention and love for many things; if the kitten is very young, they may or may not be able to regulate their temperature or even stimulate their own bowel movements.
 Here are some tips for caring for a sick kitten depending on their age: